-The NFL sued Comcast in October 2006 for placing the NFL Network on a lightly viewed sports tier on recently acquired systems from Adelphia Communications.
+The NFL sued Comcast in October 2006 for placing the NFL Network on a lightly viewed sports tier on systems it recently acquired from Adelphia Communications.

-After Fried's ruling seven months later, Comcast put the NFL Network on a sports tier on nearly all 600 systems.
-Comcast claimed it could do that under an August 2004 contract related to Comcast's options when it did not obtain the rights to distribute a package of out-of-market NFL games or a number of nationally televised NFL games by July 31, 2006.
+After Fried’s ruling seven months later, Comcast put the NFL Network on a sports tier on nearly all 600 of its systems.
+Comcast claimed it could do that under an August 2004 contract related to the cable operator’s options when it did not obtain the rights to distribute a package of out-of-market NFL games or a number of nationally televised NFL games by July 31, 2006.

 The mediation will focus on whether Comcast had a contractual right to place the NFL Network on a sports tier that around 2 million of Comcast’s 24.7 million subscribers buy for about $5 to $7 per month.

-"While we are prepared to agree to mediation of the contract language dispute between us and Comcast, we expressly told the court in NY that we would not stay the FCC proceeding – which raises major issues of federal communications policy – during the mediation.
-Comcast is trying to persuade the FCC to stay it, but we see no good reason to do so – especially because Comcast doesn't deny that it treats NFLN differently than sports channels that it owns," said NFL spokesman Dan Masonson.
+“While we are prepared to agree to mediation of the contract language dispute between us and Comcast, we expressly told the court in New York that we would not stay the FCC proceeding — which raises major issues of federal communications policy — during the mediation.
+Comcast is trying to persuade the FCC to stay it, but we see no good reason to do so — especially because Comcast doesn’t deny that it treats NFLN differently than sports channels that it owns,” NFL spokesman Dan Masonson said last Thursday.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.